Karuta & Hyakunin Isshu

 In the Menko card game, players need to smash their cards on the ground to flip the cards of opponents nearby upside down.

-So, what physical skills are for the Hyakunin Isshu and Karuta game?
+Then, what physical skills do we need for the Hyakunin Isshu and Karuta game?

 It is reflexes.